 - Text: The main text should have a minimum length of 20,000 characters and the total length should not exceed 90,000 characters including spaces.
 The typical HSR article has a length from 35,000 to 65,000 characters, which corresponds to 14 to 24 pages.
 When possible, the title of the article is to be submitted in English and German.
 In addition to the main text, every submission must include (1) an abstract, (2) a reference address, (3) 3-8 keywords and (4) a reference list.

-- Reference address: Every article needs to have the author’s complete postal and e-mail address of communication attached.
+- Reference address: Every article needs to have the author’s complete institutional postal and e-mail addresses.

-- Keyword list: Every articles needs 3 to 8 English keywords and, if possible, corresponding German keywords.
+- Keyword list: Every articles needs 3 to 8 English keywords.

 - Composition: Contributions are to be divided into sub-chapters using the decimal classification system (1. - 2. - 2.1 - 2.2 - 3. etc.).
 Subdivision should be at the most two decimal points.